Twelve-inch single

-The twelve-inch single (often written as 12-inch or 12″) is a type of vinyl (polyvinyl chloride or PVC) gramophone record that has wider groove spacing and shorter playing time with a 'single' or a few related sound tracks on each surface, compared to LPs (long play) which have several songs on each side.
-This allows for louder levels to be cut on the disc by the mastering engineer, which in turn gives a wider dynamic range, and thus better sound quality.
-This record type is commonly used in disco and dance music genres, where DJs use them to play in clubs.
+The twelve-inch single (often written as 12-inch or 12") is a type of vinyl (polyvinyl chloride or PVC) gramophone record that has wider groove spacing and shorter playing time with a "single" or a few related sound tracks on each surface, compared to LPs (long play) which have several songs on each side.
+It is named for its 12 in diameter that was intended for LPs.
+This technical adaptation allows for louder levels to be cut on the disc by the mastering engineer, which in turn gives a wider dynamic range, and thus better sound quality.
+This record type, which is claimed to have been accidentally discovered by Tom Moulton, is commonly used in disco and dance music genres, where DJs use them to play in clubs.
 They are played at either 33 1/3 or 45 rpm.
-The conventional 7‐inch single usually holds three or four minutes of music at full volume.
-The 12‐inch LP sacrifices volume for extended playing time.
+The conventional 7-inch single usually holds three or four minutes of music at full volume.
+The 12-inch LP sacrifices volume for extended playing time.

 Technical features

-Twelve-inch singles typically have much shorter playing time than full-length LPs, and thus require fewer grooves per inch.
+Twelve-inch singles have much shorter playing time than full-length LPs, and thus require fewer grooves per inch.
 This extra space permits a broader dynamic range or louder recording level as the grooves' excursions (i.e., the width of the groove waves and distance traveled from side to side by the turntable stylus) can be much greater in amplitude, especially in the bass frequencies important for dance music.
 Many record companies in the 1970s began producing 12-inch (30 cm) singles at 33 1/3 rpm, although 45 rpm gives better treble response.

 History

 Pre-vinyl period

 Gramophone records had been introduced in the latter portion of the 19th century, with several pioneers involved in sound reproduction development such as Thomas Edison and Emilie Berliner.
 Berliner along with Eldridge R. Johnson merged their efforts within the industry to form the Victor Talking Machine Company in New Jersey, USA and perfected the use of 5 and 7-inch rotating shellac discs for sound replay from 1889, with 10-inch records appearing in 1901.
-In 1903 12-inch discs were introduced by Victor, on their Deluxe label, these able to play for up to four minutes, so increasing what were non-achievable times of the length of a song or speech on the earlier formats.
-These first twelve-inch releases were all by the Victor Grand Concert Band, led by Frederick W. Hager.
+In 1903 12-inch discs were introduced by Victor, on their Deluxe label, these able to play for up to four minutes, increasing the available length of a song or speech on the smaller formats.
+These first 12-inch releases were all by the Victor Grand Concert Band, led by Frederick W. Hager.
 During the 1910s discs became the standard sound reproduction format, although the speeds used could vary between manufacturers until 78 rpm became the norm from around 1925.
 An album would consist of several of these single discs packaged together.
 These brittle shellac discs remained a popular medium through the first attempt to introduce vinyl records in 1931, the subsequent move towards microgroove formats from 1948, and would survive until the early 1960s.